 The Company is a participating employer in the Northern Powergrid Group of the Electricity Supply Pension Scheme (the "Scheme"), a defined benefit scheme.
 Full details of the Company's commitments to the Scheme and the associated deficit repair payments are provided in Note 23 to the Regulatory Accounts.

-The Company also participates in the Northern Powergrid Pension Scheme, which is a defined contribution scheme.
+The Company also participates in the Northern Powergrid Pension Scheme and contributes to the Yorkshire Electricity Pension Plan, which are defined contribution schemes.